 Did you get that?
 If not let me know in the comments and I’ll show it to you or head over to this article about the irregular verbs in German where you’ll find this explained in more detail and much more.

 I haven‘t mentioned yet that these German prefixes can also be found on substantives: die Rückkehr (zurück), die Vorsicht and adjectives: rückwirkend, rückständig, vorsichtig with a similar meaning.

-Feel free to contradict with good samples of verbs with understandable prefixes in the comments.
+Feel free to contradict with good samples of verbs with understandable German prefixes in the comments.
 I will then add them to the lists above or alter my article to make it even more precise.
-There is no need to learn abstract and useless prefixes.
-Get rather established in the Keyword Method (available in the A1 part of my German grammar video set) and learn these verbs with prefixes smarter.
+There is no need to learn abstract and useless prefixes on their own as you won’t be able to use it when you speak but it’s for sure interesting food for thought.

 Viel Erfolg.
 I wish you success.